gchlebus/gchlebus.github.io/_drafts/gradient-averaging.md

 In such cases training can get very inefficient and even not converge due to very noisy gradients.
 Gradient averaging is a technique allowing to increase the effective mini-batch size arbitralily despite GPU memory constraints.
 The key idea is to separate gradients computation from applying them.
-If you do so, you can compute gradients in each iteration and apply an average of them less freuently.
+If you do so, you can compute gradients in each iteration and apply an average of them less frequently.
 Let's take a look at a code examples (full code can be found here[^1]).

 **Separate gradient computation**